 - Blend, starting on low and working your way up to high.

-TIP: The sweet potato should be cold to ensure that the final smoothie is cold.
+TIP: The sweet potato should be cooled completely to ensure that the final smoothie is cold.

 Can I make this toddler smoothie dairy-free?

 Sure.
 Just use a favorite nondairy yogurt instead of regular dairy yogurt.